pingcap/community/challenge-programs/challenge-program-season-2.md

 Following the principle of “basing directions on users' requirements", we drew most of the requirements of this season from users' votes.
 These requirements will be presented in the form of tasks in this season.
 Participants can earn challenge points by claiming tasks.
 And redeem prizes at the end of the season.

-Season 2 of TiDB Challenge Program officially started on March 02, 2020, and will end on May 30, 2020, lasting 3 months.
+Season 2 of TiDB Challenge Program officially started on March 02, 2020, and will end on June 02, 2020, lasting 3 months.

 We can’t wait to see innovative ideas sparkled.
 Participants are welcomed to join [TiDB Community Slack Workspace](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) on the slack.
 Feel free to contact us in the **#tidb-challenge-program** channel if you have any questions.